 Elsa James is a British African-Caribbean artist and activist who grew up in West London and now lives and works in Essex.
 Her collaborative, research-led practice interrogates constructions of identity, modes of belonging, and the enduring legacies of the British Empire.
 Working across live performance, moving image, sound collaborations, and text-based works in screenprint and neon, her interdisciplinary approach centres Blackness as a methodology for cultural resistance, speculative inquiry, and critical hope.
-As a descendant of the Windrush generation, James draws on the complex legacies of migration, displacement, and cultural survival, grounding her work in Caribbean diasporic histories and an intuitive connection to African heritage.
+As a descendant of the Windrush generation, James draws on the legacies of migration and cultural survival, grounding her practice in Caribbean diasporic histories and an intuitive connection to her African heritage.

-Her most recent body of work, Afro Dada, proposes a conceptual and aesthetic methodology that fuses Afrocentric cultural forms with the Dadaists' politics of refusal.
-Informed by the theoretical frameworks of Afropessimism, this evolving practice explores rupture, erasure, and the psychic and spatial fragmentation of diasporic Black identity.
-Through experimental, process-based techniques—including mark-making, collage, and sculpture—Afro Dada performs a deliberate refusal of coherence, positioning disorientation as both a method and a mode of critique.
+Her most recent body of work, Afro Dada, proposes a new conceptual and aesthetic methodology that brings Afrocentric cultural forms and ideas into dialogue with Dadaist strategies of play, disruption, and abstraction.
+This evolving strand of her practice probes the rupture, erasure, and psychic and spatial fragmentation of the diasporic Black British identity.
+Through experimental, process-driven techniques—including mark-making, collage, and sculpture—Afro Dada enacts a deliberate refusal of coherence, positioning disorientation not only as a method but also as a mode of critical resistance.

 Her work is held in both private and public collections, including the UK Government Art Collection and Beecroft Art Gallery, where she became the first Black British artist to be acquired for the gallery's permanent collection.